datastax/php-driver/features/README.md

 ### Configuring load balancing policy

 The PHP Driver comes with a variety of load balancing policies.
-By default it uses a combination of token aware data center round robin.
+By default it uses a combination of latency aware, token aware and data center aware round robin load balancing.

 The token aware load balancing policy uses the same hashing algorithms as the Apache Cassandra to directly route the execution of prepared statements to the replica node, avoiding an additional network hop to/from the coordinator.
 You can toggle its usage with [`Cassandra\Cluster\Builder::withTokenAwareRouting()`](http://datastax.github.io/php-driver/api/class/Cassandra/Cluster/Builder/#with-token-aware-routing).